Angick/PokemonGoAnywhere/README.md

 It uses a more reliable method and doesn't rely on Cydia Substrate!

-(if you still want to peek at TweakPatcher's code, check the master branch!)
+(if you still want to view the original file, check the master branch!)